nigelhorne/NJH-Snippets/README.md

 # SYNOPSIS

-Perl snippets used across many of my programs.
+Code snippets

 ## NJH::Snippets::DB

-Provides read-only access to databases.
+Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL.
 Usually all that's neeeded to access a database called 'bar' is a class declaration such as this:

     package Foo::Bar;